Metallic Poisons: Arsenic, Mercury, Lead and Thallium

 Last updated:

-Metallic poisons are a compact but high-yield bullet of UGC-NET Forensic Science Unit IV.
-The syllabus asks you to recall the four classical heavy metals (arsenic, mercury, lead, thallium), the sources and clinical signatures in Indian casework, the wet chemical tests that survive in viceral analysis (Reinsch, Marsh, Gutzeit), the sample-prep routes (dry ashing versus wet digestion versus microwave-assisted digestion), and the modern instrumental quantification chain (AAS, ICP-OES, ICP-MS, XRF).
-NTA likes this bullet because each sub-part collapses neatly into a one-line MCQ (Marsh test = arsenic mirror, Burton's line = lead, alopecia in 2 to 3 weeks = thallium, Minamata = methylmercury).
+Metallic poisons are a core topic in forensic toxicology, covering four classical heavy metals (arsenic, mercury, lead, thallium), their sources and clinical signatures in casework, the wet chemical tests used in visceral analysis (Reinsch, Marsh, Gutzeit), the sample-prep routes (dry ashing, wet digestion, microwave-assisted digestion), and the modern instrumental quantification chain (AAS, ICP-OES, ICP-MS, XRF).

 Treat this as a memorisation bullet bound to one Indian public-health story per metal.
 Learn the source and toxic species, the pathognomonic clinical sign, the classical wet test, the modern instrument of choice, and the BIS drinking-water limit.
-The book chapter on toxic metals and anions is the deep-dive companion; this NET topic is the exam-prep distillation that should keep you safe in MCQs and short-answer questions.
+The book chapter on toxic metals and anionsis the deep-dive companion; this examiners topic is the exam-prep distillation that should keep you safe in MCQs and short-answer questions.

 - Arsenic (As)